w33ble/joefleming-net/src/content/posts/case-against-let.md

 Why `const`?
 Because reassigning these things isn't very practical, you wouldn't expect these assignments to change.
 That is, `$` above should always be the same instance, no matter where you use it in your code.

 I actually take a harder stance, which is that you should *never* use `let` in your code.
-Any time I see `let`, I suspect the author was either either being lazy, or didn't understand the difference between the two.
+Any time I see `let`, I suspect the author was either being lazy, or didn't understand the difference between the two.
 And except for really, *really* rare cases, I contend that code that uses `let` can be written better with `const`.

 So how can you avoid using `let`?
 The solution, in my experience, is almost always as simple as using a ternary.
 Let's take a common example (at least in my experience) of where somewhere might use `let`; setting a default value.